srilakshmitejaswini25mim10113-del/Digital-Literacy/README.md

 ✅ Conclusion
 This project helped in developing essential digital skills required for students in today’s technology-driven world.
 It also enhanced awareness about online safety and professional communication.

-⭐ *This repository is part of my academic submission and digital portfolio.*